pow-auth/pow_assent/README.md

       ]
 ```

-Now start (or restart) your Phoenix app, and visit `http://localhost:4000/registrations/new`.
-You'll see a "Sign in with Github" link if you have added the `PowAssent.Phoenix.ViewHelpers.provider_links/1` to your template.
+Now start (or restart) your Phoenix app, and visit `http://localhost:4000/auth/github/new`.

 ## Custom provider